StockSharp/doc/en/topics/api/strategies/trading_operations.md

 ## Strategy State Before Trading

-Before performing trading operations, it's important to ensure that the strategy is in a correct state.
-StockSharp provides several properties and methods to check the readiness of a strategy:
+Before executing trading operations, it's important to ensure that the strategy is in the correct state.
+StockSharp provides several properties and methods to check the readiness of the strategy:

 ### IsFormed Property